History of Protestantism: Germany

-Martin Luther was a German monk, theologian, university professor, priest, father of Protestantism, and church reformer whose ideas started the Protestant Reformation.
+Martin Luther was a German friar, theologian, university professor, priest, father of Protestantism, and church reformer whose ideas started the Protestant Reformation.

 Luther taught that salvation is a free gift of God and received only through true faith in Jesus as redeemer from sin.
 His theology challenged the authority of the papacy by adducing the Bible as the only infallible source of Christian doctrine and countering "sacerdotalism" in the doctrine that all baptized Christians are a universal priesthood.

-Luther's refusal to retract his writings in confrontation with the Holy Roman Emperor Charles V at the Diet of Worms in 1521 resulted in his excommunication by Pope Leo X (actually on 3 January 1521, before the Diet convened) and declaration as an outlaw.
+Luther's refusal to retract his writings in confrontation with the Holy Roman Emperor Charles V at the Diet of Worms in 1521 resulted in his excommunication by Pope Leo X (on 3 January 1521, before the Diet convened) and declaration as an outlaw.
 His translation of the Bible into the language of the people made the Scriptures more accessible, causing a tremendous impact on the church and on German culture.
 It fostered the development of a standard version of the German language, added several principles to the art of translation, and influenced the translation of the King James Bible.
 His hymns inspired the development of congregational singing within Christianity.
 His marriage to Katharina von Bora set a model for the practice of clerical marriage within Protestantism.

-In 1516–17, Johann Tetzel, a Dominican friar and papal commissioner for indulgences, was sent to Germany by the Roman Catholic Church to sell indulgences to raise money to rebuild St Peter's Basilica in Rome.
+In 1516–1517, Johann Tetzel, a Dominican friar and papal commissioner for indulgences, was sent to Germany by the Roman Catholic Church to sell indulgences to raise money to rebuild St Peter's Basilica in Rome.
 Roman Catholic theology stated that faith alone, whether fiduciary or dogmatic, cannot justify man; and that only such faith as is active in charity and good works (fides caritate formata) can justify man.
 These good works could be obtained by donating money to the church.

 On 31 October 1517, Luther wrote to Albrecht, Archbishop of Mainz and Magdeburg, protesting the sale of indulgences.
 He enclosed in his letter a copy of his "Disputation of Martin Luther on the Power and Efficacy of Indulgences," which came to be known as The 95 Theses.